ibm-cloud-docs/containers/cs_storage_block.md

    {: pre}
    The removal of the pods is successful if no pods are displayed in your CLI output.

-4. Verify that the block storage storage classes are removed.
+4. Verify that the block storage classes are removed.
    ```
    kubectl get storageclasses | grep block
    ```